What Habits Worsen ADHD?

 Best Forms of Exercise for ADHD

-Aerobic activities like running, cycling, or swimming, combined with strength training, have shown strong benefits.
-Even short bouts of movement throughout the day can improve clarity and decrease restlessness.
-Exercise also provides a healthy outlet for hyperactivity and frustration, preventing emotional overload.
+Even brief bouts of activity improve clarity and decrease restlessness.
+Exercise also provides a healthy outlet for hyperactivity and frustration.

 Effects of Sleep and Rest on Focus